 I have a DVRO against the abuser.
 Can s/he keep a gun or buy a new gun?

-No. California state law says that if you have a DVRO against the abuser, s/he cannot have a gun in his/her possession, or buy a new gun while the order is in effect.1 This applies to ex parte (temporary) orders as well as orders issued after notice and a hearing.2 However, there is an exception to this law if the abuser uses a firearm for his/her job.
+California state law says that if you have a DVRO against the abuser, s/he cannot buy or have a firearm or ammunition in his/her possession while the order is in effect.1 This applies to ex parte (temporary) orders as well as orders issued after notice and a hearing.2 However, there is an exception to this law if the abuser uses a firearm for his/her job.
 See The abuser uses a gun for his/her job.
 Do the state gun laws still apply? for more information.

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a final protection order against him/her that meets certain requirements even if the judge does not specifically include on the order that s/he cannot have a gun.
 Go to the Federal Gun Laws page to get more information.

 2 Cal.
 Fam.
 Code §§ 6218; 6389(a)